 About the Campaign

-On February 1, 2025, U.S. President Donald Trump imposed a 25% tariff on all Canadian exports and a 10% tariff on Canadian energy products, threatening thousands of Canadian jobs and disrupting North American supply chains.
-The federal government responded with $30 billion in retaliatory tariffs on U.S. imports, with plans for an additional $125 billion in countermeasures.
+On Feb.
+1, 2025, U.S. President Donald Trump imposed a 25% tariff on all Canadian exports and a 10% tariff on Canadian energy products and critical minerals, jeopardizing thousands of Canadian jobs and disrupting North American supply chains.

-As many as 50-55% of USW members in Canada work in sectors that will be affected by the possible tariffs.
-Steelworkers in Canada and the U.S. have fought back against reckless trade measures before, and we will do so again to ensure strong policies that protect and grow Canadian jobs and industries.
+Over 50% of USW members in Canada work in sectors that will be affected by the tariffs.
+Steelworkers in Canada and the U.S. have fought back against reckless trade measures before and we will do so again to ensure strong policies that protect and grow Canadian jobs and industries.

 News